-To manually check the approval status of an ad, click the Ads tab for your Google AdWords campaign and go to Status column where you can find out if your ad has been Approved, Approved (Limited) or Disapproved.
+To manually check the approval status of an ad, click the Ads tab for your Google Ads campaign and go to Status column where you can find out if your ad has been Approved, Approved (Limited) or Disapproved.
 If the status reads ‘Disapproved’, click on the question mark for more information.
-For comprehensive information about each and every ad approval, use the AdWords Help Guide.
+For comprehensive information about each and every ad approval, use the Ads Help Guide.

 Review Keyword Approval Status

 In PPC campaign management, even keywords are subject to reviews and approvals.
 To maintain quality standards, Google does not allow advertising and websites for particular items such as pornography, firearms and drugs among others.
-Click on the Keywords tab on your AdWords account interface and check the status column of the particular ad.
-For comprehensive information on each keyword status, go to AdWords Keyword Guide.
+Click on the Keywords tab on your Google Ads account interface and check the status column of the particular ad.
+For comprehensive information on each keyword status, go to Google Ads Keyword Guide.

 Review Negative Keywords